School of Data Science and Society

 Advising

-Once a student accepts admission for the Bachelor of Science in Data Science, it becomes the primary major.
-In addition to general advising through UNC Advising, students will receive a faculty advisor in the School of Data Science and Society.
-School of Data Science and Society Academic Affairs Office manages additional student support services, including community-building activities and career preparation.
+After admission and acceptance, the Bachelor of Science in Data Science becomes a student's major.
+In addition to general advising through UNC Advising, students will receive academic and faculty advisors in the School of Data Science and Society.
+The School of Data Science and Society Academic Affairs Office manages additional student support services, including community-building activities and career preparation.

 Preparing for the Bachelor of Science in Data Science